eflumerf/styleguide/dune-daq-cppguide.md

 Avoid license boilerplate at the top of a file.
 This does NOT mean you ignore licensing.
 Instead, have something succinct like:
 ```
  // This is part of XXX, copywrite YYY.
 It is distributed under
   // license LLL.
-See the file COPYING for deatils.
+See the file COPYING for details.
 ```

 File comments describe the contents of a file.
 If a file declares,